Chem2527/Amazon-mache/README.md

  - Select Macie and enable it for the entire organization.

- - Choose to enable it for all accounts (including dev), or select specific accounts.
+ - Choose to enable it for all accounts (including Member), or select specific accounts.

 - Configure Permissions:

  - AWS Organizations will create a delegated administrator in your organization to manage Macie settings for all accounts.

- - Once this is enabled, Macie will be active in the dev account as well.
+ - Once this is enabled, Macie will be active in the Member account as well.

 ### Step 3: Enable Macie in the Dev Account (if needed)
-- Log in to the AWS Console with your dev account credentials.
+- Log in to the AWS Console with your Member account credentials.

 - Navigate to Amazon Macie: